kubevirt/kubevirt/README.md

 to libvirt domains based on the state of those resources.

 This project provides a Vagrant setup with the requisite components already installed.
-To boot a blank environment, simply type `vagrant up` from the root directory of the git tree, which can be found here:
+To boot a vanilla kubernetes environment as base for kubevirt, simply type `vagrant up` from the root directory of the git tree, which can be found here:
 <!-- FIXME: <place URL to public git repository here> -->
 Once the Vagrant provisioning script has completed, run `./scripts/sync.sh` to build and deploy KubeVirt specific components to the Vagrant nodes.

 Note: KubeVirt is built in go.
+A properly configured go environment is therefore required.
 For best results, use this path:
 `$GOPATH/src/kubevirt.io/kubevirt/`

 ### Associated resources